apollographql/apollo-tooling/packages/apollo/README.md

   OUTPUT  [default: schema.json] Path to write the introspection result to

 OPTIONS
-  -c, --config=config  Path to your Apollo config file -t, --tag=tag        [default: current] The published tag to check this service against --endpoint=endpoint  The url of your service --header=header      Additional headers to send to server for introspectionQuery --key=key            The API key for the Apollo Engine service
+  -c, --config=config      Path to your Apollo config file -k, --skipSSLValidation  Allow connections to an SSL site without certs -t, --tag=tag            [default: current] The published tag to check this service against --endpoint=endpoint      The url of your service --header=header          Additional headers to send to server for introspectionQuery --key=key                The API key for the Apollo Engine service

 ALIASES
   $ apollo schema:download